 - The registered filing agent.

-Pursuant to Section 344B, the applicant can at any time before the company has officially been struck off withdraw the application via BizFile+ with no filing fee charged.
+Under Section 344B, the applicant can at any time before the company has officially been struck off withdraw the application via BizFile+ with no filing fee charged.
 The Registrar will then publish the withdrawal on the Authority’s website.

-3.2.
-Striking Off by Power of Registrar
+Striking off by the power of the Registrar

 - Under defunct company striking off by the Registrar:

-- A director having 3 companies struck off by ACRA within 5 years will be disqualified from the position of director and banned from participating in any management activities for the next 5 years after the striking off of the third company.
+- A director who has three companies struck off by ACRA within five years will be disqualified from the position of director and barred from participating in any management activities for the next five years.

 Get helpful tips and info from our newsletter!